Stellantis/api-standards/README.md

 ## Caching

-### Caching headers

 The ability to cache and reuse previously fetched resources is a critical aspect of optimizing for performance.
 Every browser comes with an implementation of an HTTP cache.
-Developers only need to ensure that each server response provides the correct HTTP header directives to instruct the browser on when and for how long the browser can cache the response.
+Developers MUST ensure that each server response provides the correct HTTP header directives to instruct the browser on when and for how long the browser can cache the response.

+### Caching headers

 The following table provides information regarding caching techniques :

 |Header  | Definition |
 |--|--|